 Chambers USA: America's Leading Lawyers for Business has included Steve in its Client's Guide for Environmental Law attorneys in New Jersey since 2009.
 Clients note that Steve is “a very smart guy, very good on regulatory issues, and he is the one that if I had a complex regulatory matter, I wouldn’t hesitate to go to.”
 He "stands out for his 'technical dexterity' and high-quality input" on environmental law matters and that he "is great at focusing on the essential issues, and a very good detail man," and is singled out as a "very personable attorney who knows what he's talking about."
 Thomson Reuters has included him on New Jersey’s "Super Lawyers" list for Environmental Law since 2008.
-Most recently, Best Lawyers in America®, a peer review of U.S. lawyers, named Steve the 2014 Environmental Law "Lawyer of the Year" for the Newark region; this is an honor given annually to a single attorney in a particular practice area in each region.
+Best Lawyers in America®, a peer review of U.S. lawyers, named Steve “Lawyer of the Year” in the area of Environmental Litigation for 2019 in the Newark region, an honor given annually to a single attorney in a particular practice area in each region.
+In 2014, Steve was named Environmental Law "Lawyer of the Year" for the Newark region.
 Best Lawyers in America® has included Steve on its "Best Lawyers" list in the fields of Environmental Law and Environmental Litigation since 2012.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.